TheRoddyWMS/Roddy/docs/roddyDevelopment/developersGuide.rst

 This will download all necessary dependencies into the dist/bin/current/lib directory and create the Roddy.jar in dist/bin/current.

-If you want to develop Roddy and additionally want to work on the RoddyToolLib or BatchEuphoria you can clone these libraries into neighbouring directories and execute gradle in a composite build parameters
+If you want to develop Roddy and additionally want to work on the RoddyToolLib or BatchEuphoria you can clone these libraries into neighbouring directories and execute gradle with composite build parameters

 ::